July 28, 2022

 Some might say that they like to drive and that the bike lanes have no benefit to them.
 But if bikes have a segregated path, they don't block drivers.
 And why would you want others to cycle?
 Because if everyone goes around by car, the roads get inevitably congested.
 Even with impressive multi-lane roads, one often gets into traffic jams that are a pain to get through and take away the driving fun.
 Like this:

-The Netherlands also has freeways, but I never experienced them jammed because people there can reach places by other means of transportation than a car.
+The Netherlands also has freeways, but I have never experienced them jammed because people there can reach places by means other than a car.
 Many people just want to get from points A to B and take whichever transportation mode is convenient; so, when the alternatives are equally good or better than using a car, people use them, and the car roads are left only for those who enjoy or need them.

 Speaking about Dutch freeways and cycling paths, I noted that these are hardly next to each other.
 It makes sense; cycling besides cars and trucks rolling at speed is just as miserable as walking next to them.
 Anyone who tried it knows.
 If there's a bike lane next to a highway in the Netherlands, it is mostly on shared bridges, where they are often separated by safety and sound barrier from the motorized traffic, making it more bearable.